-- 2.22 In parallel to producing the Air Quality Framework, we have secured funding from DEFRA to begin to collaborate on behaviour change projects, as well as on monitoring and data transparency.
+- 2.24 In parallel to producing the Air Quality Framework, WMCA secured funding from DEFRA in March 2023 to begin to collaborate on behaviour change projects, as well as on monitoring and data transparency.
 This project will be delivering the following: - Installation of 30 low-cost sensors where there is modelled to be high population exposure to PM{2.5}.
 These monitors will bring consistent data, currently lacking, across the WMCA. - Creation of a public facing regional air quality platform.
 The sensor data will feed into a centralised dashboard for the public to see near real time air quality data.
 The website will be a hub of educational and campaign resources, including toolkits on anti-idling campaigns, domestic combustion reduction campaigns and general awareness raising.
 We are also going to procure a solution that can accommodate existing sensors already deployed across the region. - Regional air quality awareness campaign.
 This project will begin by raising awareness and to start a regional conversation on air quality.
-There will be

-- community engagement events (3 in each local authority) to provide information on why clean air is important. - Behaviour change campaigns in the local community.
+There will be community engagement events (3 in each local authority) to provide information on why clean air is important. - Behaviour change campaigns in the local community.
 Design and implement a package of different types of projects to improve awareness of air quality in their communities and implement interventions to reduce exposure and pollution; this will use the outcomes from the awareness-raising activity. - Air quality literacy programme.
 We will use this project to develop training materials for politicians and organisations to understand the need for action. - Communications toolkit.
-Develop a communications toolkit to be used more broadly by all the local authorities across the region.
-It will include social media assets, communication materials and key messages that will be co-produced and shared with stakeholders to present a consistent message across the region. - 2.23 In addition to this, we have taken air quality as an issue to the Greener Together Citizens' Panel.
+A communications toolkit will be developed for all the local authorities across the region.
+It will include social media assets, communication materials and key messages that will be co-produced and shared with stakeholders to present a consistent message across the region. - 2.25 In addition to this, we have taken air quality as an issue to the Greener Together Citizens' Panel.
 This provided us with a set of considerations that we should take into account when thinking about if, when and how we implement any of the measures from the Air Quality Framework/ Framework Implementation Plan.
-The Panel met as we were developing the Framework itself, but we are planning to support a future session of the Panel to test the measures that we are initially focusing on through the Framework Implementation Plan, particularly those that may be more challenging to instigate or that require trade-offs to be made.
+The Panel met as we were developing the Framework and we are planning to support a future session of the Panel to test the delivery of measures in the Framework Implementation Plan, particularly those that may be more challenging to instigate or that require trade-offs to be made.